-- Gastrointestinal pain, which may occur in children but are not common in adults
+- Vomiting or diarrhea may occur in children, but is uncommon in adults

-- Wash your hands often with soap and water or, if soap and water are not available, use an alcohol-based hand rub.
+- Wash your hands often with soap and water.
+If soap and water are not available, use an alcohol based hand rub

 - Cover your nose and mouth with a tissue or sleeve when you cough or sneeze.
-Throw tissues into the trash after you use them.
+Throw tissues in the trash after you use them

-- When possible, keep your distance (more than 6 feet) from people who have the flu.
+- Keep away from people who have the flu.